DusanMadar/ScrapeMeAgain/README.md

 Your scraper must define `config.py` and `main_dockerized.py`.
 These two names are hardcoded throughout the codebase.

 A dynamic `docker-compose` is responsible for orchestrating scraper instances.
-The idea is that the first scraper (`scp1`) is a `master` scraper and and hence is the host for a couple of helper services which communicate over HTTP (see [`dockerized/apps`](https://github.com/DusanMadar/ScrapeMeAgain/tree/master/scrapemeagain/dockerized/apps)).
+The idea is that the first scraper (`scp1`) is a `master` scraper and hence is the host for a couple of helper services which communicate over HTTP (see [`dockerized/apps`](https://github.com/DusanMadar/ScrapeMeAgain/tree/master/scrapemeagain/dockerized/apps)).

 Use `python3 docker-compose.py examplescraper | docker-compose -f - up --build` to run the dockerized `examplescraper`.